SIAT-INVS/CarlaFLCAV/FLYolo/README.md

 ## FLYolo: Federated Learning You Look Only Once (FLYolo)
 Federated Learning You Look Only Once (FLYolo) is based on Carla Simulation and Yolov5 (See yolov5/README.md).
-FLYOLO can reproduce results in the following papers:

 ## Install FLYOLO
 ```